NATURE KIDS ACTIVITY BOOK – LAKE TAHOE EDITION

 No. The book focuses on love of place, noticing what's beautiful, and kid-sized actions that feel doable and empowering.

-A downloadable activity book you print when you want.
-More than a fleeting activity, it's an experience that can shape how your child sees and cares for the world for years to come.
-For less than the price of an afternoon outing, you get a resource you can return to for years.
+It’s more than a one-time activity.
+It’s a resource that can shape how your child sees and cares for the world for years to come.
+For less than the price of an afternoon outing, you get something you can return to again and again.

 Yes!
 The activities work beautifully in classrooms, homeschool co-ops, and community programs.
 If you’d like to use the book with a group, I offer reduced rates for bulk licenses so it stays affordable for educators.
 Email me and we’ll find an option that fits your group.